Blooket-Exploit/BLOOKET-HACK/README.md

 # How to use
 This method works on school computers that have inspect element blocked.
 Create a bookmark.
-At the "Url" section, change it to the script in here. **DO NOT ADD ANYTHING.** you then want to click on the bookmark and the hack/exploit should open.
+Name the bookmark whatever you want (ex. blooket cheats) At the "Url" section, change it to the script in here. **DO NOT ADD ANYTHING.** you then want to click on the bookmark and the hack/exploit should open.

 # Finishing up